-Firstly, science seeks to explain things.
-Why, for example, if I throw a ball across an open field will it arch in a parabola, as opposed to a circle or a square, and then fall back to the ground?
+Science seeks to explain things.
+Why, for example, if one throws a ball across an open field will it arch in a parabola, as opposed to a circle or a square, and then fall back to the ground?
 Why doesn’t the ball just keep flying away into the sky?
 No doubt Newton’s law of universal gravitation will help answer that question.
-This is why we do science in the first place.
-We do it because it helps build knowledge and understanding about how the natural world works, and learning such things has had a good track record of elevating our quality of life, increasing our knowledge, and assisting and benefiting us human beings in so many ways.
+This is why human beings do science in the first place.
+It helps build knowledge and an understanding of how the natural world works, and learning such things have had a good track record of elevating the quality of life, increasing human knowledge, and assisting and benefiting human beings in many important ways.
 Science, secondly, emphasizes predictability.
-The laws of nature allow for us to predict what will happen under certain conditions.
-Our apprehension of the law of gravity, for example, allows for us to predict that if one throws a ball up in the sky it will no doubt fall back down.
+The laws of nature allow scientists to predict what will happen under certain conditions.
+The apprehension of the law of gravity, for example, allows for scientists to predict that if one throws a ball up in the sky it will no doubt fall back down.
 Third, and just as important, is that of testability.
 A scientific claim allows itself to be analyzed against the real world, and invites scientists to examine a hypothesis to see whether or not it can be supported or falsified by the data of actual experience.
 Testability can thus lead to one of two conclusions: confirmation or refutation.
 It might lead to confirmation given that empirical evidence supports a hypothesis or, if a hypothesis lacks empirical support, then possibly refutation.
 A scientific claim must also be falsifiable.
-It must be open to refutation perhaps by facts supporting another hypothesis that can better explain phenomena.
-Take Kepler’s Laws that describe the motion of the planets; these are laws that are foundational to much of modern astronomy and physics.
+It must be open to refutation perhaps by facts supporting another hypothesis that could better explain phenomena.
+If one considers Kepler’s Laws that describe the motion of the planets he will realize that they are foundational to much of modern astronomy and physics.
 Kepler’s Law of Orbits, for instance, says that all planets move in elliptical orbits with the sun at one of the two foci.
-Well, if scientists discovered planets orbiting in squares then Kepler’s Law of Orbits would be considered false, hence scrapped.
+However, if scientists discovered planets orbiting in squares then Kepler’s Law of Orbits would be considered false, hence scrapped as an adequate theory.

 The question then is, how might one understand creation-science given this definition and understanding of science?
 We will return to this question shortly after we’ve defined what creation-science is.

-In fact, proponents will try to argue that the evidence in the world supports both a young Earth an a universal flood; this was a view argued for by the Canadian Seventh Day Adventist and amateur geologist George McCready Price (1870-1963) in his books The New Geology (1923) and Illogical Geology (1906) which proved to be convincing to Christians who lacked any training in geology.
-It wasn’t be long afterwards that Henry Morris (1918-2006) and John Whitcomb revised and updated his 1923 work The New Geology.
+Proponents of creation science will argue that the evidence in the world supports both a young Earth an a universal flood.
+It was a view argued for by the Canadian Seventh Day Adventist and amateur geologist George McCready Price (1870-1963) in his books The New Geology (1923) and Illogical Geology (1906) which seemed convincing to Christians readers who lacked training in geology.
+It wasn’t long after that Henry Morris (1918-2006) and John Whitcomb revised and updated his 1923 work The New Geology.
 Morris and Whitcomb soon released their own book The Genesis Flood in 1961.
 The duo argued that, on the basis of their interpretation of the Bible, the Earth was 6000 years old, that the fall of man transformed nature by initiating the operation of the second law of thermodynamics, and that Noah’s flood was the correct explanation for most of the geological evidence and fossilization that scientists observe today.
-However, the movement didn’t stop there as since the 1960s three major Young Earth Creationist (YEC) organizations have accumulated quite a bit of influence.
+The creation science movement didn’t stop there as since the 1960s three major Young Earth Creationist (YEC) organizations have accumulated a following and thus exerted some influence on the consciousness of religious believers.
 These notably being The Institute for Creation Research (ICR) (founded in 1972 by Henry Morris and now run by his son John), a larger international organization Answers in Genesis (founded by the Australian Ken Ham) and Creation Ministries International (founded in Australia in 2006).
-The evidence that YEC scientists have offered for their Young-Earth views have received little scientific response from mainstream scientists.
-This is because, on scientific grounds, their claims are unanimously seen to be both absurd and problematic.
-Likewise the overwhelming consensus of professional biblical scholars view a YEC biblical interpretation as profoundly anachronistic as well as an unwarranted reading of the opening chapters of Genesis.
-This latter fact is not only consistent with my own views of biblical exegesis, but is also the one shared by just about all the biblical scholars, Christians and non-alike, who I’ve engaged in Old and New Testament Studies.
-We will examine a theological and scriptural response to YEC in greater detail elsewhere.
-But beyond these few organisations, how accepted are such views by the general public?

-Critics will take pleasure in the fact that adherence to creation-science among the general public has dropped quite significantly.
-In America, where creation-science has generally had a notable presence, only 38% of Americans believed God created life some time in the past 10 000 years; the lowest figure in 35 years (4).
+Although creation science has been quite popular for many religious believers adherence among the general public, according to some statistics, has dropped quite significantly.
+For example, in the US, where creation-science has generally held a notable presence, only 38% of Americans believed God created life some time in the past 10 000 years, making it the lowest figure in 35 years (4).
 Only 22% of Canadians and 17% of Britons believe similarly (5).
-Nonetheless, despite it diminishing, creation-scientists will try to argue that creation-science is legitimate science and therefore must be taught in public classrooms.
+Nonetheless, despite it diminishing status, creation-scientists will argue that creation-science is legitimate science and therefore must be taught in public classrooms.
 Critics, however, observe that what is masqueraded as “science” (creation-science) it is actually a form of religion, specially one constructed upon “dogmatic biblical literalism” (6).